hybridgroup/gocv/README.md

 }
 ```

+## How to install OpenCV 3.x

+### Ubuntu/Linux

+You will need to install from source.

+### OS X

+Instructions needed...

+### Windows

+Instructions needed...

-## How to build/run
+## How to build/run code

+### Ubuntu/Linux

-You will need to specify the location for the includes and libs for your OpenCV3 installation.
+In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your OpenCV3 installation.

 Once way to find out is to use the `pkg-config` tools like this: